dasupradyumna/pde/README.md

 - **Git Tools**: LazyGit (0.54.2) + Delta (0.18.2) for enhanced git workflow
 - **Custom Bash**: Aliases, prompts, and utilities for productivity
 - **WezTerm**: Terminal multiplexer with custom theme and keybindings
+- **Neovim**: TUI Editor with support for LSP, treesitter and extensibility

 ## Installation